santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 ![](docs/Images/Pasted%20image%2020231028112629.png)

 ![](docs/Images/Pasted%20image%2020231028112849.png)
 - This is really interesting.
-It comprehends that it's cut-off data is January 2022, yet still provides an (incorrect) answer for the 2022 Champion but not the 2023 Champion.
+It comprehends that it's cut-off date is January 2022, yet still provides an (incorrect) answer for the 2022 Champion but not the 2023 Champion.

 ### Question 4 (10 marks)